An MX lookup shows which mail servers receive inbound mail for a domain and in what priority order remote mail systems should try them.

 5. check whether support issues align with DNS-change timing

-MX lookups in verification workflows
+MX lookups in receive-email workflows

 MX checks are useful because they help answer a simple but important question: can this domain receive mail in a sane way right now?